vishnu2006034/autonomousvehicle/README.md

-# autonomousvehicle
-#  Autonomous vehicles Robot Art Simulation
+#  Autonomous vehicles and Robot Art Simulation

 A simplified, interactive Python simulation using autonomous robots that create generative art while navigating a 2D environment.
 Inspired by swarm intelligence and robotics algorithms, this project is suitable for learning or demonstration purposes in college-level robotics, AI, or generative art.